AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/data-views/currency-conversion.md

 ---
 title: Currency conversion in Customer Journey Analytics
 description: Perform currency conversion in customer journey analytics through a setting in Data Views.
 Use this functionality to create multiple metrics to display in different currencies.
-For detailed documentation, please visit [Format component settings|https://experienceleague.adobe.com/docs/analytics-platform/using/cja-dataviews/component-settings/format.html?lang=en#currency]
 feature: Data Views
 role: Admin, User
 level: Intermediate